schr0841/cnn_project/README.md

 | ensemble_model | 1.4364 | 0.2120 | 1.4026 | 0.2777 | 1.4087 |  0.2444 |
 | chained_model  | 0.8707 | 0.6215 | 0.9116 | 0.5833 | 1.0094 |  0.5142 |

+We noted some unexpected results when combining the two models.
+Neither the ensemble_model nor the chained_model outperformed the first_model (the ResNet50-based classifier).
+The accuracy results for the ensemble_model were especially low, when compared with the two submodels.

+It is unusual for an ensemble model that combines its submodels' output to have lower accuracy than its individual submodels.
+Such results can indicate that there's an issue with prediction averaging, if the models' outputs are raw logits or probabilities.
+Because the two classification models are generating averageable probabilities, however, averaging errors are not at play.

+Likewise, we can rule out the possibility that the model was trained using pseudo-lables rather than true labels, since we explicitly specified the relevant true lables as the validation_data.

+Evaluation Methodology: Ensure that the evaluation of the ensemble model is consistent with how it was trained.
+For instance, if the ensemble model was trained on averaged predictions, it should be evaluated in a similar manner.
+The fact that ensemble_model is generating a lower accuracy value than the individual submodels, despite averaging probabilities, could be due to several reasons:

+Underperforming Individual Models: If the individual models (first_model and second_model) are not performing well or have biases, averaging their predictions might not improve performance.
+In some cases, it can even exacerbate weaknesses if the models are making similar errors.

+Ensemble Averaging/Equal Weighting: Simple averaging assumes equal importance for both models.
+If one model is significantly better than the other, averaging might dilute its effectiveness.
+You could try weighted averaging if you suspect one model is performing better.

+Training and Evaluation Process:
+Training Data Mismatch: Ensure that ensemble_model is evaluated with the correct data and that the evaluation process aligns with how it was trained.
+Evaluation Metrics: Double-check that the evaluation metrics are correctly applied and interpreted.

+Ensemble Model Architecture: If the ensemble_model has a different architecture or loss function compared to the individual models, it might affect its performance.
+Ensure the ensemble model is properly configured for the task.

+Overfitting/Underfitting:
+Overfitting: If individual models are overfitting the training data, averaging their predictions might not generalize well to unseen data, including validation and testing sets.
+Underfitting: If the models are underfitting, averaging predictions might not capture complex patterns effectively.

+Misalignment of Labels/Incorrect Labels: Verify that the labels used for evaluating the ensemble_model are correct and consistent with the labels used for training.